ministryofjustice/opg-digi-deps-client/CONTRIBUTING.md

 When ready to work, identify an unassigned issue in the "To Do" column, move it to "In Progress" and assign yourself.

-You should generally only have one issues assigned to yourself in the "In Progress" column.
+You should generally only have one issue assigned to yourself in the "In Progress" column.

-Stories should be estimated and have acceptance criteria before development begins (other types of issues, such as bugs, don't require these fields).
+Stories should be estimated and have acceptance criteria before development begins (other types of issues, such as bugs, don't require these details).

+You should write your code on a branch named after the JIRA issue and a description.
+For example: `DDPB-2851-add-prof-deputy-money-out`

+During development you should add tests to check any new functionality works, and ensure that existing tests are not broken.

 ### Peer review

-Once you're happy with your work, create a pull request in GitHub.
+Once you're happy with your work, push the branch to GitHub and create a pull request.
 Add a comment to the issue explaining your changes and including a link to the pull request.

 You should then move it to the "Review" column to indicate that it is ready for peer review, and post a link to the issue in the dev Slack channel to alert a reviewer.
 If there is someone particular you would like to review the pull request, you can request a review from them through GitHub.